Stouthart/iBasso-DX340/README.md

 <i>Note: adb remount may take 15-30 secs on first run, you can safely ignore any output.</i>

-Undoing is just as easy:
+Undo is just as easy:
 <pre>
 adb root
 adb remount